akolinski/docs/_posts/2018-05-01-how-to-git-reset-a-branch.markdown

 When running grunt sass:task it returns:

-You need to have Ruby and Sass installed and in your PATH for this task to work.
+<a href="https://github.com/gruntjs/grunt-contrib-sass/issues/229" target="_blank">You need to have Ruby and Sass installed and in your PATH for this task to work.</a>

 Fix:  ```gem install sass```